Skip to content

 08 Shadow agent discovery Unregistered agents are a real production risk.
 The spine includes active discovery for processes, configs, and repos.

 09 Trust scoring for plugin marketplaces Composite agent-trust score at the marketplace level.
-Different from CRI's customer-decision-level scoring — this is agent-level reputation.
+Different from CRI's customer-decision-level scoring.
+This is agent-level reputation.

 10 Governance-aware training If you control post-training, the model is trained with violation penalties (RL-style).
 Agents that learn to respect the policy substrate are cheaper to govern at runtime.